 You will need to be able to pay for food and supplies when you arrive but please do not bring large amounts of cash.

 DINING SERVICES on campus usually opens on dorm move in days.

 Tuition and fees will be due upon arrival if not already paid so please make sure that you have the funds to pay them or you will not be able to remain in the United States.

 If you are staying on campus you will be in an apartment type room.
 These rooms do not come equipped with anything other than furniture.
 You will want to make sure to bring a few things to get you by until you can go to a department store.
-We will have an organized shopping trip on Thursday of Orientation but nothing organized before this.
+We will have an organized shopping trip on Tuesday, Wednesday, Thursday and Friday of Orientation week, but nothing prior to this.
 We are close to a mall that has dining services and where some of these items can be purchased.
 Please come to the Center for International Education or the Residence Life office if you need assistance prior to orientation and we will see what we can arrange.

 You may want to bring some photographs or items to decorate your room with to make it feel more like home.

 Columbus has a mild climate with long, hot summers and short, mild winters.
 The average winter temperature is 50oF / 10oC, while the average summer temperature is 90oF / 31oC.
 In the summer, it is also very humid, and it is not uncommon for temperatures to hover around 100oF / 38oC degrees in July and August.
 Most students find blue jeans and shorts worn with tee shirts appropriate for attending class.
 The campus buildings are usually cool so you may want to carry a light jacket.
 You may need more formal clothing (suits for men/ dresses for women) only for social functions or religious activities you may choose to attend.
 You will need a medium weight coat or sweater for the winter, but it is not necessary to bring heavy woolens.
 You may wish to take care of any special clothing needs once you arrive, since clothing is relatively inexpensive in the US.